racket/racket/racket/src/README.txt

  Compiling for Windows
 ========================================================================

-For information on setting up a command-line build environment with Microsoft Visual Studio, see the instructions in "worksp\README.txt".
+First, see "Building from a Source Distribution" in "worksp\README.txt".

+For information on setting up a command-line build environment with Microsoft Visual Studio, see detailed instructions in "worksp\README.txt".
 With the command-line environment set up, the build steps are essentially the same as for Unix, but with `winfig.bat` in place of `configure` and `nmake` in place of `make`:

    mkdir build
    cd build